On unbounded invariant measures of stochastic dynamical systems: First bounds of the tail of the invariant measure

-Since we have supposed that the law of $\log A$ is aperiodic, proceeding as in \cite{BBE} and \cite{BBD}, one can prove that the family of quotient measures is asymptotically invariant under the action of $\R^*_+$ and converges toward the Haar measure of $\R^*_+$.
+Since the law of $\log A$ is aperiodic, proceeding as in \cite{BBE} and \cite{BBD}, one can prove that the family of quotient measures is asymptotically invariant under the action of $\R^*_+$ and converges to the Haar measure of $\R^*_+$.